 7.4.2.2 OBX-2 Value Type (ID) 00570

 Definition: This field defines the data type of OBX-5, Observation Value.
-This field is required if OBX-11-Observation result status is not valued with an "X".
+This field is required if OBX-11-Observation result status is not valued with an "X" or “I”.
 See HL7 Table 0125 – Value Types for valid values, except for CQ, ID, and IS data types.

 For example, if the value is 'CWE' then the result in OBX-5 must be a coded entry or text or both.
 As of v 2.7, the ST data type may not be used to transmit data that can be more precisely transmitted using other data types, e.g. SN when comparative symbols are needed.